mjfwalsh/omxplayer/README.md

 ## RUNNING

-To run OMXPlayer need to enable the fake kms driver by replacing 'dtoverlay=vc4-kms-v3d' with 'dtoverlay=vc4-fkms-v3d' (note the f before kms) in your system's /boot/config.txt file.
+To run OMXPlayer need to enable the fake kms driver by replacing `dtoverlay=vc4-kms-v3d` with `dtoverlay=vc4-fkms-v3d` (note the f before kms) in your system's `/boot/config.txt` file.

+You will also need the following static libraries:

+    libbcm_host.so libbrcmEGL.so libbrcmGLESv2.so libopenmaxil.so libvchiq_arm.so libvcos.so

+which should be in the `/opt/vc/lib` directory.

 You will also need the following packages:

-### General

     libc6 libdbus-1-3 libasound2 libfreetype6 libgcc1 libpcre3
     libstdc++6 zlib1g ca-certificates dbus libcairo2

-(As far as I know all of these come pre-installed with Raspberry Pi OS)

-### FFmpeg

     libavcodec58 libavformat58 libavutil56 libswresample3

-(These come pre-installed on the full version of Raspberry Pi OS)

 ### DVDs

+Playing DVDs is experimental and not guaranteed to work.

+To play DVDs you will need to purchase a [MPEG-2 licence](https://codecs.raspberrypi.com/mpeg-2-license-key/) (only available for the Raspberry PI 3).
+You will also need the following packages:

     libdvdread4 libdvdcss2